 Figure below depicts the reference architecture of the “Cooperative EV Charging” scenario and test site, covering both the commercial and residential case.

-S4G will deploy modified “smart charge boxes” in each of the charging points so to enable fine-grained monitoring and control of the charging process from the DSO SCADA.
+S4G will deploy modified “smart charge boxes” in each of the charging points so to enable fine-grained monitoring and control of the charging process from the SCADA.
 Thanks to the deployed infrastructure, a number of predictive control algorithms will be developed, deployed and tested to establish a cooperative behaviour between the EV charging and storage control processes.

 From the planning point of view, the S4G DSF, will be employed in this scenario to study optimal sizing and design of the ESS.
 At this purpose, the S4G DSF will provide key information about the costs and benefits of such installations, as well as suggesting the best control strategy for such system once the storage enters the operational phase, therefore benefiting DSOs, service providers and organizations interested in jointly investing in EV fleets and their charging infrastructure.
-Overall, the commercial case will also be significant for DSOs interested in planning charging station in city centres where the process of reinforcing the grid e.g. by digging new distribution cables is expensive and cumbersome.
+Overall, the commercial case will also be significant for DSOs interested in planning charging station in city centers where the process of reinforcing the grid e.g. by digging new distribution cables is expensive and cumbersome.

 In the residential case, S4G will consider a prosumer owning a residential PV installation integrated with a local ESS, as well as a plug-in EV, normally recharged at home during nightly hours through a dedicated 3kW residential CP.
 In this case, a dedicated USM will be deployed and interconnected to the storage, PV and CP, enabling also in this case the possibility to run predictive control algorithms aiming at maximizing self-consumption and minimizing energy costs for the user.